Fred Friedrich

-In his entire body of work, Friedrich argues with the past and addresses the concept of believing until now.
-Themes from Faith are particularly reflected in his work; for instance, the painting Götterdämmerung (oil on canvas) was inspired by Greek mythology and the Old Testament.

-His works are often done on a large, confrontational scale and characterised by an unflinching willingness to confront God and believe in Human-being and unrealised potential.
-It is also characteristic of his work to find symbols and legendary figures or historical places.
+His works are often done on a large, confrontational scale and characterised by an unflinching willingness to confront God and believe in the human-beings and their unrealised potential.
+It is also characteristic of his work to have symbols and legendary figures or historical places.
 All of these are encoded which Friedrich seeks to process the past; this has resulted in his work being linked with the New Symbolism and Neo-Expressionism movements.

 Friedrich has lived and worked in Spain since 1997.

 Personal life and career

-Friedrich spent his childhood in Wriezen though his city had been heavily bombed a few months before the end of World War II, causing his family to move.
-Fred Friedrich grew up in a space of just 14 square meters, where he observed the devastated City of Berlin.
-For living they collected the rubble mined and traded with the scrap.
+Friedrich spent his childhood in Wriezen, though his city had been heavily bombed a few months before the end of World War II, causing his family to move.
+Friedrich grew up in a space of just 14 square meters, where he observed the devastated city of Berlin.
+They collected rubble and traded scrap for a living.
 He was dismissed for an alleged lack of appropriation from an early apprenticeship teacher.
-Friedrich studied craftsman, he worked also in mining underground, road construction and spent a semester at the Berlin University of Arts.
+Friedrich studied craftsmanship, he worked also in mining, road construction and spent a semester at the Berlin University of Arts.
 His short presence at the academy ended in a "huge fiasco", and he left to continue his studies in the Bauakademie where he studied Architecture and Sculpture, being student of Erich F. Reuter.
 He received an architecture degree in 1969.
 Together with George Baselitz, Emanuel Scharfenberg, Fritz Reuter, Gerson Fehrenbach and twelve other artists, Friedrich cofounded the gallery Grossgörschen.
 Due to the impact of World War II, he was an active member of German student movement 68er.

-His first piece, following his ideas focused on the field of painting was in the 1970s, leaving his successful career as an architect.
+His first piece, following his ideas focused on the field of painting, was in the 1970s, leaving his successful career as an architect.

 His output during this first creative time is known as Total Abstraction.
 In 1994 he grounded Kunsthaus-Berlin, his first studio.